alfonso100/code-challenge/readme.md

 - 17.00 - Started with frontend HTML markup.
 Added site name and navigation menu
 - 17.10 - Added homepage posts loop and featured image size, regenerated thumbnails.
 - 17.28 - Added the categories,	readmore link , and reordered the post elements a bit
+- 17.54 - Added the main sidebar and updated the widgets rendering

 ### Blocking tasks